maveniverse/mwm/README.md

 If MWM detects any advanced usage like "chained" LRM, it will stand aside and not interfere.

+The idea: as workspace is dynamically detected, MWM will "follow" your work, and in case of branch change, it will **automatically switch to new workspace**.
+This implies that a `mvn install` upon a branch change is needed, otherwise if you reduce you build (like using `mvn -f ...` or `-rf :...`) your build will not find the dependencies.

+When using this extension, best is to start with _empty local repository_.
+Your local repository will turn into "cache only" and the workspace will be used as build output directory (where project is "installed").
+This, combined with Mimir makes full experience.

 In simplest case, MWM will inspect the checkout (only `git` supported for now) and using Nisse Core (if Nisse extension is present, it will reuse its results) will try to figure out the workspace.